Paul Goldschmidt Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals, including Paul Goldschmidt (batting .257 in his past 10 games, with four doubles, eight walks and five RBI), battle starting pitcher Roansy Contreras and the Pittsburgh Pirates at Busch Stadium, Saturday at 2:15 PM ET.
+Paul Goldschmidt -- 1-for-4 with an RBI in his most recent game -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Mitch Keller on the mound, on April 16 at 2:15 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Pirates.
+In his last game he had a one-hit showing (1-for-4) against the Pirates.

 Paul Goldschmidt Game Info & Props vs. the Pirates